 7.30am – 5.30pm (Apr. to Oct.)

 ▶Recommended Tour: Nara World Heritage Private Walking Tour from Kyoto (Customizable, 8 hours)

 2. Ushiku Daibutsu

 Ushiku Daibutsu is a bronze buddha statue that is located in Ushiku city, Ibaraki prefecture.
-It is known as the tallest bronze buddha statue in the world with the height of 120 meters, which is officially on the list of Guinness World Records.
+It is known as the tallest bronze Buddha statue in the world with a height of 120 meters, which is officially on the list of Guinness World Records.
 The construction was completed in 1992, which indicates that the statue is relatively new compared to other historical ones.
-Visitors can enter inside the statue where you can learn about the construction process with informative exhibits.
+Visitors can enter the statue where you can learn about the construction process with informative exhibits.
 Enjoy the panoramic view from the observation deck which stands 85 meters above the ground.

 9.30am – 5.30pm (Mar. to Sept.)

 Kamakura Daibutsu is an iconic buddha statue located in Kamakura city, Kanagawa prefecture.
 It draws a number of tourists all year round as one of the most popular tourist attractions in the city full of historical spots.
 You can spot the impressive statue at Kotokuin, a Buddhist temple that belongs to the Jodo Sect.
 Although the origin of the temple still remains unclear, it is believed that the 11.3-meter statue was built around the 13th century.
 During that period, Kamakura flourished as the political and economical center of Japan under the influence of the Kamakura Shogunate which ruled the country from 1185 to 1333.
 As the inside of the statue is empty, you can explore the small space.